Softpanorama

 4. Network Interface

 Protocols define the procedures to use for the systems involved in the communication process.
-A data communication protocol is a set of rules that must be followed for the two electronic devices to communicate.
-These rules cover:
+A data communication protocol is just a set of rules that must be followed for the two electronic devices to communicate.
+They can be implemented either in software or firmware.
+Typically lower level protocols are implemented in firmware while higher level protocols are implemented in software.

 A data communication protocol is a set of rules that must be followed for the two electronic devices to communicate